brson/brson.github.com/beer/_posts/2021-07-17-avery-apricot-sour.md

 The barrel aging doesn't speak here either.
 Totally dominated by the sourness from the yeasts.

+It does though bring to mind another aged sour beer we experienced, though that was a much worse beer.
+It has a bit of muted, earthy, muddiness to it, as opposed to being bright, crisp, refreshing.
+Could be an effect of barrel aging.

 Super fizzy mouthfeel.

 It's not great fun to drink.